 This calculation compares the estimated savings on the electric bill to the cost of the loan.
-Monthly loan cost is the principal-plus-interest payment required to pay off the loan, less any tax savings.
+The monthly loan cost is the principal-plus-interest payment required to pay off the loan, less any tax savings.
 In the case of “deductible” loans, such as home equity-based loans, the interest is usually tax-deductible, and thus the loan effectively costs less.
-Home equity loans often are excellent sources of funds because interest rates on real estate-secured loans are relatively low and payment terms can be long.
+Home equity loans often are excellent sources of funds because interest rates on real estate secured loans are relatively low and payment terms can be long term.

 Inflation plays an important part.
 Inflation affects electric rates and thus effectively increases the savings from a solar system over time.
 Inflation doesn’t affect loan rates, particularly with fixed-rate loans.
 Hence, as electric rates rise, the savings grow, but the cost of the loan stays relatively constant (it rises a little over time as the interest portion of the payment falls, which cuts the tax deductibility).